Mainland High School: Academy of Communications and Multimedia Technology

 The Academy of Communications and Multimedia Technology focuses mainly on computer-related career subjects, such as digital design, network design and maintenance, web design, yearbook production, and television production.

 Academy of Design and Manufacturing Technology

 The Academy of Design and Manufacturing Technology focuses on preparing students for a career in the fields of technology development, architecture, engineering, manufacturing, computer aided manufacturing, electronics, interior design, and construction.

 This academy uses technology such as: Autodesk AutoCAD and Inventor Pro and milling and CNC machines.

 Sports Science Academy

 The Sports Science Academy covers everything in sports besides the athletics.
 This includes First Aid and medical care, athletic training, and sports administration.

 Academy of Simulation and Robotics

 The Academy of Simulation and Robotics (ASR) debuted in the 2007-2008 school year.
-Students attracted to robotics, video game design and programming, and computer science can learn about these amazing fields and can develop the skills and knowledge needed to find jobs in the industry.
+Students attracted to robotics, video game design and programming, and computer science can learn about these fields.
 Programming is taught using the Java programming language in computer science classes and Ruby in game programming classes.